anthonycorletti/rust-python-project-template/CONTRIBUTING.md

 Assuming you have cloned this repository to your local machine, you can follow these guidelines to make contributions.

+## Rust

+Make sure you have the latest stable version of Rust installed.
+You can check this by running `rustc --version`.
+If you don't have it installed, you can get it from [here](https://www.rust-lang.org/tools/install).

+## Python

 **First, please install pyenv https://github.com/pyenv/pyenv to manage your python environment.**

 Install the version of python as mentioned in this repo.